Hieromon/AutoConnect/mkdocs/menu.md

 }
 ```

-The next is another way to achieve the same effect.
+Following code snippet is another way to achieve the same effect.

 ```cpp
 AutoConnect portal;